lululxvi/deepxde/docs/demos/lotka.volterra.rst

     initializer = "Glorot normal"
     net = dde.maps.FNN(layer_size, activation, initializer)

 This is a neural network of depth 7 with 6 hidden layers of width 50.
 We use :math:`\tanh` as the activation function.
-Since we observe periodic behavior in the Lotka-Volterra equation, we add a feature layer with :math:`\sin(kt)`:
+Since we expect to have periodic behavior in the Lotka-Volterra equation, we add a feature layer with :math:`\sin(kt)`.
+This forces the prediction to be periodic and therefore more accurate.

 .. code-block:: python